 Find new (and easy!) ways to prepare chicken recipes for kids, from nuggets and meatballs to yummy Instant Pot and Slow Cooker options.
 (Bonus: Parents will enjoy them too!)

 Chicken Recipes for Kids

 Chicken is a dinnertime staple and it’s so super versatile.
-It can also be a great texture for kids, and an easy way to offer up protein.
+It can also be a great texture for kids, a fast meal component, and an easy way to offer up protein.
 To make it easier for you to find easy recipes, I put all of my chicken dishes together into this post.

 This will make it easy for you to scroll through options to use the kind of chicken you have on hand, or to pick the preparation that your kids prefer.

 There are options here that are suitable for babies, toddlers, big kids, and the grownups at the table.